wehooper4/Meshtastic-Hardware/NebraHat/readme.md

 **Dont sell these without working out something with me first.** Any derivitives shall be at least open scamatic.

 **1 Watt Hat**
-* 1 Watt E22 900mhz Lora radio with TXTO and LNA
+* 1 Watt E22 900mhz Lora radio with TXCO and LNA
 * SMA support

 **2 Watt Hat**